 Possibly.
 There can be a lot of confusion around alcohol and sexual activity.
 The key question is: was the sexual activity consensual?
 If the sexual activity was nonconsensual, it is sexual assault.
 We know that alcohol is the number one date rape drug.
 If someone is highly under the influence and/or blacked out to the point they would not be able to consent, it is sexual assault.
 Find out more information on drug facilitated sexual violence.

 Not saying “no” does not mean you’re saying “yes.”
 Often times, victims may be too afraid to say anything during an assault.
 If you did not consent to the sexual activity that took place, it is sexual assault.

 It is not your fault if you experience sexual assault.
 Below is a list of steps you may consider taking after an assault.
 Please remember, the road to healing may be a tough one, but you certainly don’t have to travel it alone.
-If you have questions or would like to talk to someone about an assault, you may contact the EverSafe Project at the Wellness Center.

 If you have been abused or assaulted, you may need medical care.
 To get medical help, immediately go to the nearest emergency department.
 If you were sexually assaulted, you should receive information about disease and pregnancy prevention.
 You can also have evidence collected at an emergency department.
 Evidence collection should occur as soon as possible.

 Do NOT shower, bathe, wash any part of your body, or douche.